George V of Hanover: King of Hanover

+Queen Marie with their children stayed at Marienburg Castle for a year, but then followed her husband.
+They initially lived in Vienna, where George bought a house that is now the Czech Embassy, but in 1868 bought a summer villa in Gmunden, Austria, which they soon used as their main residence.

+From exile he appealed in vain for the European great powers to intervene on behalf of Hanover.
+From 1866 to 1870, George V maintained the Guelphic Legion partially at his own expense, hoping that a Franco-Prussian war would lead to the reconquest of his kingdom.
+In Paris he had the magazine Situation published, which daily attacked the new order of things in Germany in the most violent terms and fueled France's hatred of a Germany that was becoming more and more Prussian.
+Much to his disappointment, Napoleon III lost the Franco-Prussian War in 1871.

+All of this ultimately led to Prussia suspending financial compensation that had already been promised and confiscating his private assets.
+The Minister President of Prussia Otto von Bismarck had the sequestered assets, the so-called Guelph Fund, managed by a special Prussian commission in Hanover and used the proceeds "to combat Guelph activities".

-While in exile, he was appointed an honorary full general in the British army in 1876.
+While in exile, he was appointed an honorary full general in the British Army in 1876.

 Death

 George V died at his residence in the Rue de Presbourg, Paris, on 12 June 1878.
+He had come there to seek financial and political support for a re-establishment of his legion.
 After a funeral service in the Lutheran Church at the Rue Chaucat, his body was removed to England and buried in St George's Chapel at Windsor Castle.

 Legacy

 The King supported industrial development.
 In 1856 the "Georgs-Marien-Bergwerks- und Hüttenverein" was founded which was named after him and his wife.
 The company erected an iron and steel works which gave the city Georgsmarienhütte its name.